 Mike is a Fellow of the Chartered Institute of Arbitrators (CIArb) and has its Diploma in International Arbitration.
 He's a CEDR Accredited Mediator, after completing the Center for Efficient Dispute Resolution's (CEDR) advanced mediator training and evaluation.
 He earlier completed the American Arbitration Association's mediator and arbitrator trainings.

-Mike is on the mediation and commercial arbitration panels of the American Arbitration Association and the panels of distinguished professional arbitrators and mediators of CPR- the International Institute for Conflict Prevention and Resolution.
+Mike is on the mediation and commercial arbitration panels of the American Arbitration Association and the panels of distinguished professional arbitrators and mediators of CPR- the International Institute for Conflict Prevention and Resolution and sat on an LCIA Tribunal.
 Mike has also been listed by the World Intellectual Property Organization (WIPO) and the Court of Arbitration for Art (CAFA) both as a mediator and as an arbitrator.
 Mike is on the mediation panels of the U.S. District Courts of the Southern District of New York and for the District of New Jersey.
 He is a member of the ICC/USCIB and the Silicon Valley Arbitration and Mediation Center (SVAMC).
 He is listed as an arbitrator and mediator by the American Intellectual Property Association.
 He has rendered awards for the International Centre for Dispute Resolution (ICDR) and HuntADR.